ubuntu/libreoffice-style-yaru-fullcolor/CONTRIBUTING.md

 Now think about a good commit message.
 The expected format is like the following:

 ```
-short explaination of the commit
+short explanation of the commit

-A more detailed explaination, possibly explaining the current state, why a change is needed and how you implemented the change.
+A more detailed explanation, possibly explaining the current state, why a change is needed and how you implemented the change.
 Try to find a good compromise between too short and too long.

 If it is a fix for an issue numbered 1234, inform GitHub system so that it can close it automatically when the PR is merged, like this: